-Tired of the regular screaming matches over your child’s messy room?
-Try this month-long plan for organizing kids’ bedrooms, desks, closets, and more.
-She may just learn skills to last a lifetime.
+Tired of the screaming matches over your kid’s messy room?
+Try this month-long plan for organizing your child’s bedrooms, desks, closets, and more — written specifically for children with ADHD who lack organization skills.

-Children and teens with ADHD are notoriously disorganized — which can lead to frustrated nagging, angry blowouts, and hurt feelings.
+Children and teens with attention deficit disorder (ADHD or ADD) are notoriously disorganized — which can lead to messy rooms, frustrated nagging, angry blowouts, and hurt feelings.
 Following this detailed, straightforward 30-day plan for getting organized — and keeping your child involved every step of the way — will put her on the right track to getting organized, and learning how to stay that way.

 Day 1: Clear Off the Bed

 Your child’s bed should be for sleeping, not storage.
 Clear off any clothes, stray papers, or food wrappers that may have mysteriously made it into your child’s bed, and enlist his help in changing the sheets.
 Have your child pick one stuffed animal that will stay on his bed — all others are sent to the playroom or to the toy box.
 Ensure him that he can swap the stuffed animal for another one any time he likes — as long as only one comes back.

 If your child’s desk is more of a madhouse than a workspace, you’ll need to revamp it with a whole new organizational system.
 Buy brightly colored boxes, Tupperware-type drawers, or hanging files to separate your child’s belongings into labeled places.
 Important papers can go in the big bottom drawer, while pens and markers can go in boxes in the smaller top drawer.
 Tell your child she can help you organize it however she wants — as long as she works hard to keep it that way.

 Day 3: Set Up a Clear Spot for Trash